Blankscreen-exe/design-patterns-python/creational/factory/README.md

 - The client code interacts only with the `Delivery` interface, making it easier to add new delivery types in the future without modifying existing code.
 - The factory encapsulates the logic for creating different delivery objects, promoting better organization and maintainability.

-This implementation demonstrates the factory design pattern in Python, providing a clear structure for creating and managing different delivery objects based on real-world requirements.